-- Bone fortification: boron mineral in red apples is beneficial for regulating hormones and preventing osteoporosis.
+- Bone strengthening: boron mineral in red apples is beneficial for regulating hormones and preventing osteoporosis.

 - Anti-aging: improve youthfulness – flavonoid, phloridzin prevents glycation, a common cause of aging.

-- Regulate digestive system: apple pectin assist in regulating bowel movements, and used as a natural remedy for treating digestive disorders.
+- Regulate digestive system: apple pectin assist in regulating bowel movements.
+It is also used as a natural remedy for treating digestive disorders.

 - Protection against cancer: UK researchers revealed that apple pectin protects against cancer.